Yikai-Liao/symusic/docs/introduction.md

 MusicXML is now integrated through the same `Score` API as MIDI and ABC.
 The current contract is semantic `Score` interchange for plain `.xml` / `.musicxml` files: note timing, duration, pitch, velocity, tempo, time signatures, key signatures, and basic note-attached lyrics are preserved, while engraving-specific notation and compressed `.mxl` containers remain out of scope.
+For the internal import/export algorithm and its performance tradeoffs, see {doc}`concepts/musicxml_io`.

 ## Installation overview